0800 0567 253

-The Level 3 Diploma in Fashion, Theatre and Media Hair and Make-Up Studies is a specialist vocational qualification for both men and women.
+The Level 3 Diploma in Fashion, Theatre and Media Hair and Make-Up Studies is a specialist vocational qualification.
 If you have an artistic nature and a love of the theatrical, this course will equip you with industry knowledge, understanding and skills.
-This course develops highly proficient professional make-up and hair artists, specialising in theatrical and special effects make-up.
-This course covers a broad range of subjects, including: • Fashion photographic make-up • Media make-up • Camouflage make-up • Airbrush make-up • Fantasy hair design for performers
+This course develops your practical skills to become a professional make-up and hair artists, creating looks for your portfolio across in fashion, theatrical and media make-up styles.
+This course covers a broad range of subjects, including core units: • Fashion photographic make-up • Media make-up • Camouflage make-up • Airbrush make-up • Fantasy hair design for performers

 How will I know how I am doing?

 You will be assessed through observation of practical assessments, assignments and examinations.
 Experienced tutors will closely monitor and guide you through techniques to ensure you are meeting and exceeding industry standards.
 You will have personal, one-to-one tutorials to review your progress regularly.

 You will need three GCSEs at grade 4 (C), including English.
 Successful applicants must have a genuine passion and creative flair for make-up artistry.
 Applications are welcomed from candidates who have successfully completed a Level 2 qualification in art and design or a related discipline, including those who have AS/A-level qualifications in an art or design-based subject.
 You should demonstrate a genuine interest in theatrical and media make-up and hair.
 Life experience will be considered for mature applicants.

 You will be given the opportunity to improve and advance your skills in both subjects, enabling you to progress in your studies or career.
 For students who have a GCSE grade 3 (D) or below in Maths, you will work to improve your grade alongside your course.
 You will study at a level suited to your knowledge and understanding.